HOW DOES A PREGNANT WOMAN WHO IS ON HUSKY GET MEDICAL COVERAGE FOR HER NEWBORN?

 If a woman is on HUSKY during her pregnancy, her newborn should automatically be enrolled in HUSKY A through a process called Newborn Eligibility.

 When a mother with HUSKY coverage delivers, the hospital completes a Newborn Notification Form.
-This form is faxed to the DSS central office, where:
+The birthing hospital should fax the

 Every hospital must have a designated staff person who is responsible for completing the Newborn Notification Form.
 This form must be completed by the hospital within 5 days of the child’s birth.